nobiki/9zilla/README.md

 # 9zilla
-Debian Workspace - PHP, Python, NodeJS, Nginx, Selenium, Behat, Xvfb
+Debian Workspace - Nginx, Selenium, Behat, Xvfb

 #### Caution
 this container is development use only. do not use in production environment.